On this page:

-During the academic year, the College officially closes for Thanksgiving, Winter, and Spring Breaks.
-Residence halls close for Winter Break at 10 a.m. the day after the last day of exams and re-open the weekend before Spring semester classes begin.
+During the academic year, the College officially closes for Thanksgiving and Winter Breaks.
+Residence halls close for Winter Break at noon the day after the last day of exams and re-open the weekend before Spring semester classes begin.
 Notices of specific times and dates are publicized on the College's website and communicated to students before each break.
 Students are reminded to make travel arrangements accordingly.

 At the end of the fall semester, all students must vacate their rooms within 24-hours after the completion of their last exam or by the designated closing time (whichever comes first).
-Students who are not returning for the spring semester must remove their belongings and return their room key(s) to the Office of Residential & First-Year Programs prior to departure.
-A fee may be assessed if appropriate action and/or paperwork is not completed.
-Students returning to their same room for the Spring Semester may leave personal items in their room at the end of the fall semester during Winter Break.
+Students who are not returning for the spring semester must remove their belongings and return their room key(s) to the Office of Residential Education prior to departure.
+A fee may be assessed if appropriate action is not completed.
+Students returning to their same room for the spring semester may leave personal items in their room at the end of the fall semester during Winter Break.
 However, due to the "unoccupied" status of the campus during Winter Break, it is suggested that students take valuable items with them to ensure their safety.

 All residential spaces must be left in "move-in" condition prior to students leaving for Winter Break.
 At the close of every fall semester, many room changes occur and, in some cases, students make decisions not to return for the spring semester.
 As a result, it is possible that when students leave for break, their space does not have a vacancy but one is created during the break.
-The Office of Residential & First-Year Programs will need to be able to use all vacancies to house students returning from off-campus study, readmission, or room changes.
+The Office of Residential Education will need to be able to use available vacancies to house students returning from off-campus study, readmission, or room changes.

 - Residential space must be cleaned, including kitchens, living rooms, and bathrooms.